 There is also a deeper, more hidden message in all of this juxtaposing.
 In Sam the Lion's case it is how much it hurts sometimes to be good.
-That's the same message of Christ in fact.
+That's the same message of Christ.
 We live in an age where Happy Meals and ice cold Coca Colas are said to be the cure for all our ills, and that happiness is what we seek on this earth and basically anything goes in our pursuit of it.

 Nothing can be further from the truth.
 Ronald McDonald, in essence, is the Antichrist and Coke is his beverage of choice.
 Maybe he's not the real one, maybe he's just a cousin, or maybe he's only a piece of him, but the idea that happiness is truth and the real reason for being is as bogus as store bought homemade biscuits.

 Yet, the character I feel the most empathy for is not Ruth Popper as she still has a tiny sliver of hope, a glimmer that keeps her afloat.
-Coach Popper is the lost soul here, McMurtry reveals that Coach's voice is an echo coming out of the Pit, a hell he arrived at without even knowing there were choices.
+Coach Popper is the lost soul here, McMurtry reveals that Coach's voice is an echo coming out of the Pit, a hell he arrived at without even knowing there were other choices.

 All he ever wanted to do was be the Marlboro Man.
-It is an interesting note that McMurtry never says that the anecdote to Toxic Masculinity is wearing skinny jeans and buns on top your head or going along with the crowd no matter how stupid they fucking are.
+It is an interesting note that McMurtry never says that the anecdote to Toxic Masculinity is wearing skinny jeans and buns on top your head or going along with the crowd no matter how stupid they are.
 He makes it perfectly clear that real men tear off pieces of themselves and give up their dreams of glory to feed and bind the wounds of others.

 McMurtry has used this all suffering hero many times, most memorably in Captain Call of Lonesome Dove.
-But there's also bittersweet chastisement involved.
+But there's also a bittersweet chastisement involved.

 In this book, Sonny, soiled but still innocent, returns to Ruth Potter, seeking motherly solace as much as sex, knowing full well that their relationship will never end well; it was in fact incestuous.
-To become his true self, he needed to man the fuck up and to go help save Jacy from her own destructive nature.
-The sins of Sam's self sacrifice, yes, there is such a thing, and his failure to help Jaci's mother Lois avoid her fate are revisited upon Sam.
+To become his true self, he needed to man the hell up and to go help save Jacy from her own destructive nature.
+The sins of Sam's self sacrifice, yes, there is such a thing, and his failure to help Jaci's mother Lois avoid her fate are revisited upon Sonny.

 Men are too often tied to the ground where they fell out their mother's womb, and the umbilical cord only stretches to the city limits sign.
 Sam needed to have left Texas and taken Lois with him.
 Sonny needed to drive faster and further when he had the chance but stopped in hope of sleeping with her and staking his claim instead of saving her from her destiny.
 Jacy tried to tell him as much.